 Manning Camp had been my stretch target for the previous day.
 I had ended up at Grass Shack Camp, though, and I was glad.
-Grass Shack was a nice camp, with large campsites and a pit toilet (highlight).
+Grass Shack was an excellent camp, with large campsites and a pit toilet (highlight).
 The only disappointment had been trash and a lack of regard for fire regulations.

-Maybe the same rogue characteristics that drive backpacker personalities into the wilderness are the same traits that influence them not to follow rules.
-I rebelled hard when I was young, but as I’ve gotten older, I’ve worked to find balance.
-Making my own decisions is still important, but considering the people and things around me when I make those is just as important now.
+Maybe the same rogue characteristics that drive backpacker personalities into the wilderness are the same traits that influence them not to follow the rules.
+I rebelled hard when I was young, but I’ve worked to find balance as I’ve gotten older.
+Making my own decisions is still essential, but considering the people and things around me when I make those is just as important now.

 Manning Camp Temperature Change

-The next 2,650 feet of climbing to Manning Camp took place over 4.6 miles, and although there were definitely steep sections, it seemed easier than the prior day, which was less elevation over a longer distance.
+The next 2,650 feet of climbing to Manning Camp took place over 4.6 miles, and although there were steep sections, it seemed more straightforward than the prior day, which was less elevation over a longer distance.
 Maybe it was all mental?

-Exposed climbing always seems harder and longer to me.
-I think it is because the scenery is less varied, and the openness makes the landscape and distances seem to change much more slowly.
+Exposed climbing always seems more complex and longer to me.
+I think the scenery is less varied, and the openness makes the landscape and distances change much more slowly.
 Mental, it is all mental!

-Alpine forests FLY by, though, and I made pretty quick work of those final 4.6 miles to Manning Camp, where I thought the climbing was done.
+Alpine forests flew by, though, and I made pretty quick work of those final 4.6 miles to Manning Camp, where I thought the climbing was done.

 Manning Camp was Psychological

 Manning Camp was much more established than I had anticipated.
 The area reminded me of the terrain in Hachita, NM, where I had met other travelers.
-There was a large bunk house, corrals for pack animals, a pit toilet, and a weight bench with weights for those that needed more exercise after the 5,000-foot climb up to camp.
-The temperatures had dropped sharply the last few hundred feet, and I looked around the camp briefly.
-There seemed to be nobody here but me.
-Another good movie set.
+There was a large bunk house, corrals for pack animals, a pit toilet, and a weight bench with weights for those who needed more exercise after the 5,000-foot climb up to Camp.
+The temperatures had dropped sharply the last few hundred feet, and I looked around the Camp briefly.
+There seemed to be nobody here but me—another good movie set.

 Beginning to get cold, I looked around and spotted a pit toilet!
 Like ultralight gear, they were multi-use.